Matt-London/command-line-tutorial/README.md

 # command-line-tutorial

-This is a simple program which will teach the user how to use the command line.
-It consists of various levels detailed later.
+This is a simple program that will teach the user how to use the command line.
+It consists of various levels with increasing complexity.
+Follow the instructions under the "Levels" header in order to get level instructions, help, and to submit the solution.
+Within this program, there is a framework that simulates a GNU/Linux Bash terminal using Python.
+Due to the simulation route, this is compatible with any OS, provided there is an install of Python3.7+.
+Learn and have fun!

 ## Videos
 How to use the program: